 658 Labor Law Three hours.
-K. L. Hanslowe.
+S. J. Schwab.

 A study of collective bargaining, including the representation of employees; employer conduct affecting organizational efforts of employees; strikes, picketing, and boycotts; the negotiation and enforcement of collective agreements; individual members' rights within unions, including the right to fair representation; and labor and antitrust laws.
-Also, consideration of protection of unorganized workers against unfair dismissal.

 660 Land-Use Planning Three hours.
+E. F. Roberts

-E. F. Roberts.
-A study of the legal matrix as a method of controlling the environment in which people live and work, including public nuisance as a device to control the town environment; the rise of zoning as a control mechanism; conflict between zoning as a plan for growth and as a dead hand on development; subdivision controls; the rise of planning as a respectable government activity; the dynamics of planning, zoning, subdivision controls, and private land-use controls; the rehabilitation-of-center-city syndrome; and future prospects of maintaining a decent environment.
+A study of the legal matrix as a method of controlling the environment in which people live and work, including public nuisance as a device to control the town environment; the rise of zoning as a control mechanism; conflict between zoning as a plan for growth and as a dead hand on development; subdivision controls; the rise of planning as a respectable government activity; the dynamics of planning, zoning, subdivision controls, and private land-use controls; the rehabilitation-of-center-city syndrome; and future prospects of maintaining a decent environment in a multilingual and culturally tribal society that lacks a genuine moral consensus.

 664 Law Practice Dynamics Three hours.
-G. Thoron.
+G Thoron.

 A realistic introduction to the professional aspects of law practice.
-Professional responsibility in the context of the dilemmas and pressures typically faced by lawyers in serving clients and practicing law.
-Topics include the goals and values of professional achievement; attracting clients; providing needed legal service to the poor, the underprivileged, the unpopular, the hated, and the guilty; lawyer-client relationships; protecting clients from inadequate legal representation resulting from dishonesty, incompetence, lack of zeal, or conflicts of interest; economics of practice and of organizing one's own firm; determining and collecting fees; and causes of popular dissatisfaction with lawyers and the legal profession.
+Professional responsibility and standards in the context of the dilemmas and pressures typically faced by lawyers in serving clients and practicing law.
+Topics include the goals and values of professional achievement; attracting clients; providing needed legal service to the poor, the underprivileged, the unpopular, the hated, and the guilty: lawyer-client relationships and zealous representation within the bounds of law; protecting clients from inadequate legal representation resulting from dishonesty, incompetence, lack of zeal, or conflicts of interest; economics of practice and of organizing one's own firm; determining and collecting fees; and causes of popular dissatisfaction with lawyers and the legal profession.
 Meets periodically with lawyers representing different types of practice

-666 Law, Society, and Morality (also Philosophy342) Three hours.
-J. Bennett.
+666 Law, Society, and Morality (also Philosophy 342) Three hours.
+D. B. Lyons.

-An examination of theories holding law to be divine commands, commands of an earthly sovereign, the exercise of power by the state, rule-governed social behavior, and a process of creation and discovery of moral relations between citizens.
-Readings from Aquinas, Bentham, Gray, Holmes, Hart, Dworkin, and others.
+An examination of theories about the nature of law, many of which emphasize its relations to morality: law as divine commands, commands of an earthly sovereign, the exercise of power by the state, a species of rule-governed social behavior, and a system of moral relations.
+Readings from Aquinas, Bentham, Austin, Gray, Holmes, Hart, Dworkin, and others.

-668 Lawyer as a Negotiator Two hours.
-D. A. Oesterle.
+[668 Lawyer as a Negotiator Two hours.
+Not offered 1985-86.

 Students engage in four or more mock negotiations in situations that typically involve lawyers: personal injury litigation settlements; labor negotiations; commercial negotiations; and plea bargaining in criminal prosecutions.
-Class discussion focuses on the results of the mock negotiations and on the ethics and methods of legal negotiation in general.
+Class discussion focuses on the results of the mock negotiations and on the ethics and methods of legal negotiation in general]

 670 Lawyers and Clients Three hours.
-R. C. Cramton.
-The law governing the practice of law: (1) limits of advocacy and "zeal" for client (asserting baseless claims, resisting valid claims, defending the guilty, "preparing" favorable witnesses, cross-examining hostile witnesses, "technical" defenses and delaying tactics); (2) conflict of interest (representing clients with potentially opposing positions, switching sides, tensions between the lawyer's private views of public policy and client interests, etc.); (3) business getting and fee setting (advertising, "soliciting," contingent fees, relations with business providers, and enterprises in which the lawyer or the lawyer's partners have financial interest); (4) access to legal practice (entry control through bar examination and other qualifications; defending lawyers' "turf" against accountants, realtors, bank trust officers, and the like; lawyer discipline and disbarment); and (5) organization and delivery of legal services (firms, large and small; public defenders; community legal services; group prepayment plans).
-Incidental attention given to more general concerns such as the social functions of lawyers, the organization of the legal profession, and ethical theory.
+R. C Cramton.
+The law governing the practice of law: (1) limits of advocacy and "zeal" for client (asserting baseless claims. resisting valid claims, defending the guilty, "preparing" favorable witnesses, cross-examining hostile witnesses, "technical" defenses and delaying tactics); (2) conflict of interest (representing clients with potentially opposing positions, switching sides, tensions between the lawyer's private views of public policy and client interests, etc.); (3) business getting and fee setting (advertising, 'soliciting," contingent fees, relations with business providers, and enterprises in which the lawyer or the lawyer's partners have financial interest); (4) access to legal practice (entry control through bar examination and other qualifications; defending lawyers' "turf" against accountants, realtors, bank trust officers, and the like: lawyer discipline and disbarment); and (5) organization and delivery of legal services (firms, large and small public defenders, community legal services, group prepayment plans).
+Attention is given to more general concerns such as the social functions of lawyers, the organization of the legal profession, and ethical theory